dddjjq/eadb/README.md

 ### Build the environment by yourself

+tips:
+You must convert the line break character to "LF" use dos2unix or

 Only Ubuntu / Debian is supported to build the system image running on Android, you can use docker or podman on macOS and WSL on Windows.

 Install `qemu-user-static` and `debootstrap` first: